Refugee Rescue

 Refugee Rescue is a charitable Non-Governmental Organisation based in Northern Ireland which operates the rescue vessel Mo Chara from the North Shore of Lesvos, Greece, covering parts of the Aegean Sea.
 It also fulfills a coastguard role along that coast.

 History

 Refugee Rescue was founded in 2015, by Joby Fox and Jude Bennett; the charity moved rapidly on from an initial coastguard-like role to purchasing and operating an inshore rescue boat.
-Refugee Rescue's rescuer and activist Mary Finn was featured in the documentary "Bigger than us", drawing attention to the problems of people-trafficing and refugees.
+Refugee Rescue's rescuer and activist Mary Finn was featured in the documentary "Bigger than us", drawing attention to the problems of people-trafficking and refugees.

 Rescue vessel

-Refugee Rescue operates the Mo Chara (meaning ‘my friend’ in Gaelic (Irish)), a 7.4 m ex-RNLI Atlantic 75 Rigid Inflatable Boat (RIB).
+Refugee Rescue operates the Mo Chara (meaning 'my friend' in Irish), a 7.4 m ex-RNLI Atlantic 75 Rigid Inflatable Boat (RIB).
 The boat operations began in early 2016, and were paused in August 2020.
-As of April 2021, Mo Chara operates in conjunction with the German search and rescue NGO Sea Eye and their rescue ship Sea-Eye 4.
+As of April 2021, Mo Chara operates in conjunction with the German search and rescue NGO Sea-Eye and their rescue ship Sea-Eye 4.
+In early 2023, the NGO announced a formal partnership with Sea-Eye; at this date Refugee Rescue had rescued over 16,000 people since 2015.